clash-lang/clash-compiler/docs/general/intro.rst

 .. _Verilog: https://en.wikipedia.org/wiki/Verilog
 .. _SystemVerilog: https://en.wikipedia.org/wiki/SystemVerilog

-Clash aims to modernise the hardware development experience, making it easier to quickly and correctly develop complex circuit designs.
-This is achieved by making Clash
+Clash aims to modernize the hardware development experience, making it easier to quickly and correctly develop complex circuit designs.
+This is achieved by making Clash:

 Expressive
   Clash uses the Haskell type system to its full potential -- including modern